-The collections of the Carlos Museum provide a rich resource for faculty in departments across the university.
-Faculty are encouraged to use the collections and exhibitions of the Carlos to engage their students’ intellect and imagination, to foster a variety of skills from visual analysis to critical thinking, and to consider works of art as primary sources for evidence-based research.
+The collections of the Carlos Museum provide a rich resource for faculty in departments across Emory University and beyond.
+Faculty are invited to use the collections and exhibitions of the Carlos to engage students.

 The museum’s diverse collections and temporary exhibitions provide points of connection with a variety of disciplines as well as opportunities for interdisciplinary collaboration.
 Faculty in art history, gender studies, classics, religion, creative writing, dance, anthropology, English, the sciences, and others use the museum's collections and exhibitions regularly in their teaching.

-Faculty members are welcome to guide their classes through the collections and are encouraged to reserve gallery time in order to avoid overcrowding.
-To schedule a time for your class, contact Alyson Vuley at firstname.lastname@example.org or 404-727-0519.
+Faculty members are invited to guide their classes through the permanent collection and special exhibition galleries and are encouraged to reserve gallery time to avoid overcrowding.

-Museum staff are also available to work one-on-one with faculty to design specialized tours of the collections and to develop in-gallery and research assignments.
-Contact Elizabeth Hornor, Ingram Senior Director of Education, at email@example.com or 404-727-6118.
+Museum staff work one-on-one with faculty to design specialized tours of the collections and to develop in-gallery and research assignments.
+Contact Katie Ericson, Ingram Senior Director of Education, at email@example.com or 404-727-2363 for more information.

 Teaching with Works Not on View in the Galleries

-The museum recognizes that only a small portion of its collection is on view at any given time.
-Faculty and students may arrange to view selected objects from storage by appointment, Monday through Friday between 9 AM and 5 PM, pending availability of staff and suitable space within the museum.
+The museum encourages faculty and students to make use of its entire collection, but it recognizes that only a portion is on view at any given time.
+To view selected objects from storage, the museum welcomes classes Monday through Friday between 9 a.m. and 5 p.m., pending the availability of staff and viewing space in the museum.

 Using Images of Works from the Collection

-High-quality photographs of more than 1,500 objects from the museum’s collection are available online free of charge for use in teaching.
+High-quality photographs of more than 5,000 objects from the museum’s collection and installation photos from many of its past exhibitions are available online.

-To request photographs not available online or to request permission to publish photographs in scholarly works, faculty and students should contact firstname.lastname@example.org.
+To request photographs not available online or to request permission to publish photographs in scholarly works, contact firstname.lastname@example.org.